thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 ### Component hierarchy

-Now that our component class has state, let's provide a user interface to change that state.
-To start off, we'll need to add elements to our component hierarchy.
+Now that our component class has state, let's allow the user to change that state.
+To start off, we'll need to add an input element to our component hierarchy.

 `hello.html`
 ```html